FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 By writing `$('.intro')` in our code, we run a function that **returns** a **jQuery collection** (which is an object!), of matching elements.

-This is also know as **wrapping** the matching elements in the jQuery object.
+This is also known as **wrapping** the matching elements in the jQuery object.

 You can read more about the [jQuery object](https://learn.jquery.com/using-jquery-core/jquery-object/) in the docs.